zenon70/rocketprogram.github.io/README.md

 - the internal structure of the code uses the x, y, and z of space conventions, not cgi graphics animation conventions which is the de facto standard in the threejs 3D library and many other programs. the benefit of using space conventions is that all formulas, source code, data input/output, etc., will not need to be converted. this helps avoid confusion for the advanced users and programmers.

-- icrf orientation. the x, y, and z used in the program refer to icrf (international celestial reference frame) orientation. this makes it so the threejs built-in skybox can be used for the stars, as it doesn't have to be rotated. this is the most efficient way to go, and, imho, makes the most sense.
+- icrf orientation. the x, y, and z used in the program refer to icrf (international celestial reference frame) orientation. this makes it so the threejs built-in skybox can be used for the stars, as it doesn't have to be rotated. this is the most efficient way to go, and probably makes the most sense.

 - the surfaces of planets are used as textures instead of with clouds, if i could find surface textures for the object. for example, the 2nd planet surface texture is used. this will aid in attempting to land in the correct location.